Image courtesy of Pobl Group ‘Loftus Garden Village, Newport'

 Deighton Grange, north of Wetherby

-While we believe that Maltkiln Village would still be the best long term solution to meeting Harrogate Borough’s housing needs and a far more suitable location for a new settlement than Green Hammerton, Flaxby or North Deighton – as it is the only location that is centred around an existing railway station (Cattal) and does not encroach on any existing villages – we fully support the Council’s new approach and have confirmed our willingness to engage with their proposed DPD process to produce a new proposal.
+The Council will now recommence the DPD process and in due course it will issue proposals for public consultation.
+While we believe that Maltkiln Village would still be the best long term solution to meeting Harrogate Borough’s housing needs and a far more suitable location for a new settlement than Green Hammerton, Flaxby or North Deighton – as it is the only location that is centred around an existing railway station (Cattal) and does not encroach on any existing villages – we fully support the Council’s DPD process.